thaliaarchi/notes/wspace/design/project_ideas.md

 - Library
   - IEEE-754 floating-point implementation by integer arithmetic
 - Languages
+  - Lua: interpreter in Whitespace or a front-end
-  - Evaluate whether Apollo Guidance Computer code would be possible for codegen or as a front-end and that the generated programs would be interesting
+  - Apollo Guidance Computer: evaluate whether AGC code would be possible for codegen or as a front-end and that the generated programs would be interesting